Israel–Malaysia relations: 21st century

 In 2005, Malaysian Prime Minister Abdullah Ahmad Badawi criticised Israel, although less severely than his predecessor Mahathir.
 He accused Israel of perpetrating terrorism against Palestine.
 He also criticised Palestinian terrorism against Israel as impractical but not as immoral because the Palestinian people are fighting for self-determination.
 Generally, Israeli policymakers do not take particular interest in Malaysian affairs except during the Moshe Sharett era in 1956, the Golda Meir era in the 1960s, and the Yitzhak Rabin era in the 1990s.
 Otherwise, Israel would have taken countermeasures against Malaysia through the United States against Mahathir's pronouncements.

 In February 2018, Malaysia allowed a delegation of Israeli diplomats led by David Roet to attend a conference hosted by the United Nations Human Settlements Programme.
 This was the first time since 1965 that an Israeli diplomat visited Malaysia.
 Malaysia, as a member of the United Nations, is required to grant visas to all delegates who attend UN-associated international conferences.

 Mahathir became the prime minister of Malaysia for the second time in 2018.
-During the World Leaders Forum at Columbia University in September 2019, Mahathir defended his anti-Semitic remarks in the context of freedom of speech.
+In January 2019, Mahathir compared Israel to his predecessor Najib Razak, who was facing criminal charges at the time for his involvement in the 1MDB scandal.
+During the World Leaders Forum at Columbia University in September 2019, Mahathir defended his antisemitic remarks in the context of freedom of speech.
 He has also said once that he was "glad to be labelled as anti-Semitic".